sehmaluva/assistant-frontend/README.md

-# AI Assistant Dashboard - Frontend
+# Personal AI Assistant Dashboard

 ## Overview
-Hey there!
-This is my AI Assistant Dashboard project that I built for funny.
-It's basically a cool web app that lets you manage and interact with different AI models in one place.
-Think of it like a control center for AI stuff!

-- **Monitor AI Models**  - See which models are running (GPT-4, Claude, local models, etc.)
-- **Check System Status** - Keep track of memory usage, performance metrics
-- **Chat Interface**  - Actually talk to your AI assistants
-- **Analytics**  - View usage stats and performance data
+This project is a personal AI assistant dashboard focused on daily productivity, lightweight note capture, task tracking, planning, and contextual memory.
+Instead of feeling like a generic “AI control panel”, the interface aims to be calm, utility‑driven, and something you can leave open all day.

+- **Chat** – Natural interaction (ask, recall, summarize, plan)
+- **Tasks** – Simple focused task list your assistant can reference
-- **Memory Management**  - Handle vector embeddings and context storage
+- **Notes** – Quick scratchpad for ideas and meeting context
-- **Tools Integration**  - Manage different AI tools and utilities
+- **Planner** – Time blocks + energy guidance for intentional work
+- **Memory** – View how contextual stores are filling up
+- **Models & Tools** – Still available, but secondary to daily flow
+- **Insights** – Light analytics for usage + performance

-## Tech Stack (The Cool Stuff I Used)
+## Tech Stack
 - **React 18** - For the main UI framework
 - **TypeScript** - Because my professor said it's important for large projects
 - **Vite** - Super fast build tool (way better than Create React App!)